UK Government Plans to Restrict Addictive Social Media Features for Under-16s

 Key Facts

-- The UK government is considering measures short of a full social media ban for under-16s, focusing on outlawing addictive features.
+- The UK government is expected to stop short of a full social media ban for under-16s, instead targeting addictive platform features.

-- Officials have reviewed the Australian policy, which includes a complete ban for under-16s.
+- Officials have reviewed Australia's policy, which includes a complete ban for under-16s, as part of their considerations.

 What Happened

-The UK government has closed its consultation on social media harms and is considering new regulations for under-16s, focusing on restricting addictive features rather than implementing a full ban.
+The UK government is developing new regulations aimed at protecting children online, focusing on restricting addictive social media features rather than imposing a full ban for under-16s.

 Why It Matters